 In a 2003 study, Educational Levels of Hospital Nurses and Surgical Patient Mortality, nurse researcher Linda Aiken found that a 10% increase in the number of nurses with a BSN was associated with a 5% decrease in patient deaths within 30 days of admission.

 The study did not explain why it had a correlation like this.
 But it is definitely encouraging.
-If you want to provide better care for patients, invest in the four-year degree.
+If you want to provide better care for patients, invest in a four-year degree.
 It will pay off for you and the patients you interact with.

 8. Opens up Non-Hospital Careers